 I’m a senior international relations major at Tufts and I found your name through the Tufts International Relations Program group on LinkedIn.
 From your LinkedIn profile, I see that you’ve worked at a variety of NGOs, most recently in Syria.
 As I’ve focused my own studies on the Middle East, including time studying abroad in Cairo, I’d like to return to the region after college.

 I’d love to hear about your experiences living and working in the region, as well as any advice you might have for me as I begin an international job search.
-I wonder if it might be possible to speak by phone or via Zoom.
+Would it be possible to schedule a 20-30 minute conversation sometime in the next 2 weeks?
 Thank you for considering my request.

 Tufts University, Class of XXXX